hoangtn/SRBreak/README.md

 ### Note: SBReak was designed to work for multiple samples.
 It can work for >= 2 samples, but we suggest that users should use >= 5 samples as in the work tested in our paper.

 If users only have one sample from their real data, one possible solution is that users can download some samples from the 1000 Genomes project (known SVs) as reference samples.

+(In this example [test_chr21_SRBreak.ipynb](./test_chr21_SRBreak.ipynb), we have also described an example for one sample.
+However, this option has been fully tested in our current work).

 The package needs chromosome, start and end positions to run.
 This information should be in the BAM files of users.